deyaaahmed/musicPlayer/README.md

 # musicPlayer
-Vers simple Python script for playing music with many feauters like [ pause, resume, restart, increase/decrease volume] and much more under developing!
+Very simple Python script for playing music with many feauters like [ pause, resume, restart, increase/decrease volume] and much more under developing!